enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

-The suite is composed of a large number of individual test problems that are designed to span the range of physics and dimensionalities that are accessible using the Enzo test code, both separately and in various permutations.
+The suite is composed of a large number of individual test problems that are designed to span the range of physics and dimensionalities that are accessible using the Enzo code, both separately and in various permutations.
 Tests can be selected based on a variety of criteria, including (but not limited to) the physics included, the estimated runtime of the test, and the dimensionality.
 The